Congress set to act on $900 billion pandemic relief package that includes $600 direct stimulus

-WASHINGTON -- After months of Washington gridlock, Congress is set to act on a $900 billion pandemic relief package, finally delivering long-sought cash to businesses and individuals and resources to vaccinate a nation confronting a frightening surge in COVID-19 cases and deaths.
+Lawmakers tacked on thousands of pages of other end-of-session business in a burst of legislation as Capitol Hill is set to close down for the year.

-The relief package, agreed to on Sunday and expected to draw votes in Congress on Monday, would establish a temporary $300 per week supplemental jobless benefit and a $600 direct stimulus payment to most Americans, along with a new round of subsidies for hard-hit businesses and money for schools, health care providers and renters facing eviction.
+The relief package, agreed to on Sunday and finally released in bill form Monday afternoon, remained on track for votes in Congress on Monday.
+It would establish a temporary $300 per week supplemental jobless benefit and a $600 direct stimulus payment to most Americans, along with a new round of subsidies for hard-hit businesses and money for schools, health care providers and renters facing eviction.

-Treasury Secretary Steve Mnuchin said that if the stimulus bill becomes law, direct deposits to Americans could start by the beginning of next week.

-"We will be sending out next week direct deposit," Mnuchin said in a phone interview with CNBC this morning.
-"I expect we'll get the money out by the beginning of next week."

-"People are going see this money the beginning of next week," he said.

-House and Senate leaders planned votes for Monday, but the measure was still being finalized.
-Lawmakers were eager to leave Washington and close out a tumultuous year.

-It came together Sunday after months of battling and posturing and a post-election negotiating dynamic that reined in a number of Democratic demands as the end of the congressional session neared.
-President-elect Joe Biden was eager for a deal to deliver long-awaited help to suffering people and a boost to the economy, even though it was less than half the size that Democrats wanted this fall.
+The 5,593-page legislation - the longest bill in memory and probably ever - came together Sunday after months of battling, posturing and postelection negotiating that reined in a number of Democratic demands as the end of the congressional session approached.
+President-elect Joe Biden was eager for a deal to deliver long-awaited help to suffering people and a boost to the economy, even though it was less than half the size that Democrats wanted in the fall.

 Biden praised the bipartisan spirit that produced the measure, which he called "just the beginning."